Shubham-kpl/MonitorBee/README.md

-## MonitorBee : An AI powered honey bees management and activity monitoring system
+# MonitorBee : An AI powered honey bees management and activity monitoring system

+## Goals for this weekend

+### Frontend

+    - 	footer (contributors of project)

+    - 	input image/video section

+    - 	remove welcome BUZZER video

+    - 	uniformity in color scheme of page

-### Overview
+## Overview

 MonitorBee is a comprehensive platform designed to: